LadybugDB/ladybug-blog/src/content/post/hello-world.md

 # Hello World

-Welcome to the Ladybug Blog!
-This is a simple hello world post to demonstrate the blog structure.
+Welcome to the Ladybug Blog.
+The blog is live!
+Watch this space for more updates.

-Enjoy exploring the world of graphs and databases with Ladybug!